 (3) Notice that the caretaker shall complete and provide a copy of the child's health record to the child care provider by the first day of the child's attendance.

-(I) Eligibility for child care shall be redetermined every twelve months.
+(H) The CDJFS shall redetermine eligibility for child care every twelve months.

-(1) The caretaker will be notified in writing of the requirement to redetermine eligibility, no later than forty-five calendar days prior to the last day of the current eligibility period.
+(1) The caretaker shall be notified in writing of the requirement to redetermine eligibility, no later than forty-five calendar days prior to the last day of the current eligibility period.

 (2) The CDJFS shall redetermine eligibility by the last day of the current eligibility period.